Frequently Asked Questions

 What is the easiest solitaire game?

-Klondike Turn 1 is the most beginner-friendly solitaire game.
-FreeCell is also excellent for new players because all cards are visible from the start and nearly every deal is solvable, allowing you to focus purely on strategy.
+Klondike Turn 1 is the most beginner-friendly thanks to its familiar rules and forgiving single-card draw.
+FreeCell is also excellent for newcomers because every card is visible from the start and nearly every deal is solvable, letting you focus purely on strategy without luck.
+Spider 1-Suit is another gentle option, with around a 99% win rate, making it ideal for learning sequence-building before you tackle harder suit counts.

 What is the hardest solitaire game?